KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 #### GpuOverrideDispatchCreatePipelineLayout

-This is another function that replaces the parameters and so can't be called from a decomposed function.
+This is function is called through PreCallRecordCreatePipelineLayout.

 * Check for a descriptor set binding index conflict.
   * If there is one, issue an error message and leave the pipeline layout unmodified